 New technologies and techniques may shape how organisations protect themselves against cyber threats.
 The future of EDR will likely involve continued evolution and innovation in the technologies and approaches used to detect and respond to security threats on endpoint devices.
 Some specific trends you may see emerging in the not-so-far future are:

 - Greater use of machine learning and artificial intelligence

 - Expanded coverage, perhaps even integrated with third parties

 - More focus on cloud capabilities

-Sentis Managed Solutions Provides EDR Solutions
+Sentis Managed Solutions Provides Managed Endpoint Detection and Response Solutions

 Sentis Managed Solutions would love to hear from you.
-We’re a Managed Security Services Provider (MSSP) delivering a complete range of specialist threat detection and response solutions, EDR included.
+We’re a Managed Security Services Provider (MSSP) delivering a complete range of specialist threat detection and response solutions, managed EDR included.
 We also offer a free, no-obligation security audit – so you can confirm what’s working well and what needs reinforcement before committing.